Home / Wellness / Should you worry about sleepwalking? And how to stop it

 • Doctors sometimes prescribe low-dose benzodiazepines or antidepressants for treatment.

-Ask the expert: Sleep & hearth health
+Ask the expert: Sleep & heart health

 Can’t sleep?
 Blame your cellphone